Model Merging Scaling Laws in Large Language Models: Scaling Laws with Merging Experts and Model Size

 \subsubsection{Cross-domain}

-The Figure.\ref{fig:abcd} shows the power laws across nine domains with expert numbers, and Figure.\ref{fig:in-domain} (middle) shows the model size fittings.
-It is noted that \textbf{(1) Same law, pooled over domains.} When merging experts drawn across heterogeneous domains and evaluating by macro-averaged CE, the same floor+tail law \eqref{eq:merge-law} holds: gains are monotone with $k$, steep early, and flatten into a $1/(k{+}b)$ tail.
-The elbow again occurs around $k\!\approx\!5$. \textbf{(2) Scaling with $N$.} Increasing model size uniformly shifts curves downward (lower floor) and weakly contracts tails (smaller $A(N)$), mirroring the in-domain behavior: larger models are both better at any fixed $k$ and require fewer experts to approach the pooled floor.
+Fig.~\ref{fig:abcd} shows the cross-domain power law across nine domains as the expert count varies, and panels (3)--(5) of Fig.~\ref{fig:in-domain} show the corresponding model-size fit and variance trend in a representative in-domain setting.
+We observe two patterns: {(1) Same law, pooled over domains.} When merging experts drawn across heterogeneous domains and evaluating by macro-averaged CE, the same floor+tail law \eqref{eq:merge-law} holds: gains are monotone with $k$, steep early, and flatten into a $1/(k{+}b)$ tail.
+The elbow again occurs around $k\!\approx\!5$. {(2) Scaling with $N$.} Increasing model size uniformly shifts curves downward (lower floor) and weakly contracts tails (smaller $A(N)$), mirroring the in-domain behavior: larger models are both better at any fixed $k$ and require fewer experts to approach the floor.

-\textbf{Summary:} Across both \emph{in-domain} and \emph{cross-domain} settings, the expected merge loss fits the same power law (equation.\ref{eq:merge-law}).
+Across both \emph{in-domain} and \emph{cross-domain} settings, the expected merge loss fits the same power law (Equation~\eqref{eq:merge-law}).
 Bigger $N$ lowers the floor and shortens the tail, explaining the monotone gains and early saturation in $k$.